All Products

 sudo bash -c 'echo <value> > /sys/fs/cgroup/cpuset/<cgroup_name>/cpuset.mems'

-In this command, replace <value> with the number of the corresponding memory node and <cgroup_name> with the actual cgroup name.
+Replace <value> with the corresponding memory node numbers and <cgroup_name> with the name of your cgroup.

-For example, if the system has three nodes (Node 0, Node 1, and Node 2) and you want to allow the cgroup to use memory from Node 0 and Node 2, set <value> to 0,2.
+For example, if your system has three nodes (Node 0, Node 1, and Node 2) and you want the cgroup to use memory from Node 0 and Node 2, set <value> to 0,2.

 sudo bash -c 'echo 1 > /proc/sys/vm/compact_memory'